Dynamics Within Latent Chain-of-Thought: An Empirical Study of Causal Structure

+\textbf{Principal influence structure reveals functional routes of latent computation.} Step-wise necessity profiles alone do not identify \emph{how} a perturbation travels through the remaining latent trajectory.
+The principal influence graphs from RQ2 add this missing structure by highlighting dominant directed routes through which an intervention at step $t$ manifests at later readouts.
+A recurring implication is that latent computation can be organized around a small number of effective long-range paths, where early steps shape later representations without requiring strong adjacent mediation at every intermediate step.
+This structural view helps reconcile cases where a step exhibits modest direct necessity but still participates in a high-influence route: its role may be to shape downstream states that only become consequential after later consolidation.

-\textbf{Superposition and commitment: shared computation versus early collapse.} Interpreted through the lens of RQ2, superposition can be interpreted as \emph{shared prefix computation}: competing solutions can reuse substantial intermediate processing before divergence becomes externally visible.
-While separation between probe-based and teacher-forced readouts in RQ3 suggests that ``commitment'' is not a single event: output distributions can collapse earlier than intermediate representations cease to carry information about alternatives.
-This gap is consistent with late-step stabilization effects seen in RQ1, and indicates that intermediate states may retain mode-relevant structure even when the default decoding path is already biased.
-This is consistent with recent evidence that behavioral/preference directions can be isolated and steered in representation space via lightweight inference-time interventions \citep{rimsky-etal-2024-steering, 10.5555/3666122.3667919, zou2025representationengineeringtopdownapproach, turner2024steeringlanguagemodelsactivation, zhang2026evaluatingsteeringmodalitypreferences}.
-Together, RQ1--RQ3 point to a division of labor across steps, with shared intermediate computation and paradigm-dependent mechanisms for robust mode dominance in the final decision.
-Additional discussion of principal influence structure is provided in Appendix~\ref{app:disc_influence}.
+\textbf{Superposition and commitment: shared computation versus collapse.} Early-stop decoding measures when the correct answer first becomes readable, whereas intervention sensitivity and RQ3 readouts reveal whether later computation remains behaviorally and representationally relevant.
+Together, they separate \emph{availability} from \emph{stability}: an answer may be decodable before the latent trajectory consolidates the decision or eliminates competing modes.
+Through RQ2, this suggests that superposition can reflect \emph{shared prefix computation}, where competing solutions reuse intermediate processing before divergence becomes externally visible.
+Probe-based and teacher-forced readouts further show that commitment is not a single event: output distributions can collapse before intermediate representations cease to carry alternatives.
+This aligns with RQ1's late-step stabilization effects and with evidence that behavioral or preference directions can be isolated and steered in representation space via lightweight inference-time interventions \citep{rimsky-etal-2024-steering, 10.5555/3666122.3667919, zou2025representationengineeringtopdownapproach, zhang2026evaluatingsteeringmodalitypreferences}.
+Overall, RQ1--RQ3 suggest a division of labor across latent steps, where shared intermediate computation and paradigm-dependent stabilization mechanisms support robust final-mode dominance.